top of page

 Preparation

-1. Heat oil in a large pot or Dutch oven over medium heat.
-Add the onions, carrots, and celery.
-Cook, stirring every few minutes until the vegetables begin to soften; 5 to 6 minutes.
+1. Heat the oil in a large Dutch oven or heavy pot over medium heat.
+Add the onion, carrots, and celery and cook, stirring occasionally, until beginning to soften, 5–6 minutes.

-2. Stir in the garlic, bay leaves, and thyme.
-Cook, while stirring the garlic around the pan, for about 1 minute.
+2. Add the garlic, bay leaves, and thyme and cook, stirring constantly, until fragrant, about 1 minute.

-4. Submerge the chicken thighs into the soup so that the broth covers them.
-Bring the soup back to a low simmer, then partially cover the pot with a lid and cook, stirring a few times, until the chicken thighs are cooked through; about 20 minutes.
+4. Nestle the chicken thighs into the broth — the liquid should cover them.
+Return to a gentle simmer, partially cover, and cook, stirring occasionally, until the chicken is cooked through to 165°F, about 20 minutes.

-6. Transfer the cooked chicken to a plate.
-Stir the noodles into the soup and cook until done, 6 to 10 minutes depending on the type of noodles used.
+6. Transfer the chicken to a plate.
+Add the noodles to the soup and cook until tender per package directions, 6–10 minutes.

 bottom of page